kwanswiki/encfs4win/README.md

 ## Installing

 Installation is as simple as a few clicks!
-Simply download the latest encfs4win installer from [encfs4win/releases](https://github.com/jetwhiz/encfs4win/releases) (encfs4win-installer.exe) and run it.
+Simply download the latest encfs4win installer from [encfs4win/releases](https://github.com/jetwhiz/encfs4win/releases) (e.g., encfs4win-installer.exe) and run it.

 The installer contains everything needed to run encfs on Windows, including the encfs executables, OpenSSL libraries, and all necessary MS Visual C++ libraries.
 It will also automatically install the Dokan library (if it is not already installed).

+Encfs4win is also now available through the [Chocolatey](https://github.com/chocolatey/choco) package manager.
+For installation instructions via choco, please refer to https://chocolatey.org/packages/encfs4win.

 ## Building